x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

 ### 5.7.64 TenantAttribution; Relay Access Denied or 4.4.62 Mail sent to the wrong Office 365 region

-This error indicates that email sent from your application or device is not being correctly [attributed](https://techcommunity.microsoft.com/t5/exchange-team-blog/office-365-message-attribution/ba-p/749143) to your tenant.
-A common cause of this issue is change in your dedicated and static IP address or change in the certificate used by your application or device.
-Update the inbound connector with the new IP address or new Certificate information.
+This error indicates that email sent from your application or device is not correctly [attributed](https://techcommunity.microsoft.com/t5/exchange-team-blog/office-365-message-attribution/ba-p/749143) to your tenant.
+A common cause of this issue is a change in your dedicated and static IP address or a change in the certificate used by your application or device.
+Update the inbound connector with the new IP address or new certificate information.

 ### Emails from my device are marked as junk by Microsoft 365 or Office 365